 When it comes to perfume reviews, Crazy Perfume Lady is someone I look up to.
 Why?
 Her knowledge is extensive and her vocabulary is simply much wider than mine, but I try and do my best to relay my own thoughts about perfume.
 Her comment on r/indiemakeupandmore about different NAVA vanillas sparked my interest and I knew that one day I’ll try at least some of those fabled fragrances.
 So, here’s my first post about Nocturne Alchemy Vanillas.

-I bought my decants from Crown & Tulip, a not-for-profit “business” run by two perfume lovers.
+I bought my decants from Crown & Tulip, a not-for-profit “business” run by two perfume lovers (Update, August 2018: the owners don’t offer their decant services anymore).
 These decants cost $4.25 (Spooktacular) and $5.75 (Crystalline and Kobalt), which is a rather cheap way to test out a perfume.
-Crown & Tulip do their work fast, and are accommodating and approachable, so I will not hesitate to shop with them in the future.

 Exquisite vanilla accord of Cairo vanilla orchid leaves, pure EO of a true non-hybrid Egyptian vanilla grown specifically for NA by our beloved Egyptian alchemist based in Cairo.

 Kobalt is a creamy vanilla with a sour leaf note, that isn’t pleasant at first but it soon dissipates in favour of a green orchid note.
 The scent has quite a bit of throw but it’s not pungent.
 The floral and the vanilla notes blend nearly seamlessly – I can smell them separately but they go together really well.
 As the perfume starts drying down, the leaf note disappears and leaves just a sweet vanilla in its wake.
 It almost smells candy-like but it remains classy throughout the whole time.
 It lasts for a good while and it has a good throw, especially at the beginning.